-Issues for Committee Discussion2
+Issues/Committee Discussion

-The most significant issue for the Committee to discuss is the central issue of whether Bill 33-20 should be enacted.
+1. Should the Council enact Bill 33-20?
 The Council received testimony/correspondence in support as well as opposition to Bill 33-20.

 Supportive testimony.
 In testimony on behalf of the Executive, Mr. Adam Ortiz, noted that Bill 33-20 is a clarification of the requirements of the County's existing ban on the use and sale of expanded polystyrene food service ware.
 Mr. Ortiz notes that current law (Section 48-54) presently requires a food service business selling or providing food or beverages for consumption on or off premises in disposable food service ware to use only compostable or recyclable disposable food service ware unless the Executive determines that there is no suitable affordable compostable or recyclable product available.
 Although current law only specifically bans the sale of expanded polystyrene food service ware, the intent was to require compostable or recyclable materials to be used.
 Bill 33-20 would clarify this.